Mendeleev's famous table (not to

 Ψ(5,4), 6h as Ψ(6,5), albeit these last two, along with 6f and 6g, never

 get any electrons in them.
-The filling of orbitals follows this pattern:
+The filling of orbitals follows this

 We already knew that Ψ(N,j+1) and Ψ(N+1,j) have higher energy than Ψ(N,j) for all N, j.
-What the above tells us is that the orbitals Ψ(N+1,0) and Ψ(N−i,2+i), with i natural and N > 2.(i+1), all have roughly equal energies, distincly greater than the energy of Ψ(N,1) but less than that of Ψ(N+1,1) – the i=−1 member of the given family of orbitals.
+What the above tells us is that the orbitals Ψ(N+1,0) and Ψ(N−i,2+i), with i natural and N > 2.(i+1), all have roughly equal energies, distinctly greater than the energy of Ψ(N,1) but less than that of Ψ(N+1,1) – the i=−1 member of the given family of orbitals.
 We only witness this pattern for i = 0 and 1, so it might plausibly break down for larger i; we can't know until we see some element broaching 5g, which can't possibly happen before element 112 (and the above pattern tells us to not expect until after 120) so that we can compare its energy with 6f, 7d and 8s or 8p.
 However, if we assume that the above pattern holds true, we can predict the lengths of future periods of the table; it gives us a basis for understanding the previously noted pattern of two cycles of equal length followed by a jump by four more than the previous jump.

 Indeed, each cycle starts after Ψ(N,1)'s filling (at a group VIII element) and ends when Ψ(N+1,1) is full.
 In between, we have filled Ψ(N+1,0) and all Ψ(N+1−i,1+i) with i natural and N+1−i > 1+i, i.e. N > 2.i.
 This gives us orbitals with b running from 0 to the largest i with 2.i in N; thus cycles with odd N = 2.n−1 and even N = 2.n both get each b in n, so have the same patterns of orbitals.
 Summing 2.b+1 over b in n yields n.n, so each cycle of the table should be twice a perfect square; sure enough, we have cycles of lengths 2, 8, 18 and 32, twice the squares of 1, 2, 3 and 4.
 We can thus expect the cycle following 86Rn to take 32 elements, ending with a group VIII element at Z = 118 (followed by members of group I and II before we expect to embark on 7d, 6f and 5g).
 After that we can expect two cycles of length 50 yielding group VIII elements at Z = 168 and 218; then two of length 72 ending at 290 and 362; and so on.
 Each perfect square differs from the previous by an odd number, the next such after the previous such difference, and so each growth in period, being twice such a difference, is indeed four more than the previous one.